March 20, 2021

-If you have any questions, such as can you sell your term life insurance policy or how to sell a term life insurance policy, you can contact us and one of our life settlement specialists will be happy to help you.
+If you have any questions, such as can you sell your term life insurance policy or how to sell a term life insurance policy, you can contact us, and one of our life settlement specialists will be happy to help you.

 A life settlement is a big decision, just like signing up for life insurance.
 As with any important life decision, you should take time to inform yourself before committing to an option.
 This is especially true if you intend to sell a term life policy.

-Here are 7 things you need to know about selling a term life insurance policy in a life settlement.
+Here are seven things you need to know about selling a term life insurance policy in a life settlement.

-Term life policies are a type of life insurance coverage that provides a death benefit to the policyowner if the insured passes away within a certain timeframe.
-This differs from a permanent life insurance policy, which will remain in force until the death of the insured or until the policy’s maturity date.
+A term life insurance policy is a type of life insurance that provides a death benefit to the policyowner if the insured passes away within a specified timeframe.
+This differs from a permanent life insurance policy, which will remain in force until the insured’s death or until the policy’s maturity date.

 Term life insurance is often called “temporary insurance” because it meets a temporary need.
 Often, term life insurance is a way for the primary earner in a household to ensure that if they pass away before retirement, a mortgage can be paid off, or their children’s educations will be funded.
-Many people also maintain term policies for other reasons, even long after they have retired.
+Many people also maintain term policies for other reasons, even long after retiring.

 If you don’t have a conversion rider as part of your term life policy, you’ll likely be unable to sell it through a life settlement.
 The exception to this rule is if you have a term policy and have an extremely serious or terminal health condition.
-In that case, you may still be able to sell your term life insurance policy, and should contact a life settlement provider to discuss what options you may have.
+In that case, you may still be able to sell your term life insurance policy, and you should contact a life settlement provider to discuss your options.

 Most conversion riders have expiration dates.
 If your term life policy is nearing its end, you should take some time to review the rider itself and ensure that it is still valid.

-A variety of factors impact life settlement payouts, but few have greater impact than your health and age.
+A variety of factors impact life settlement payouts, but few have a more significant impact than your health and age.
 In general, younger and healthier people receive a smaller payout from a life settlement, if they qualify at all.
-Most people who qualify for a life settlement are at least 65 years old (and often are 75 or older) and have experienced a change in their health since they initially taking out a policy.
+Most people who qualify for a life settlement are at least 65 years old (and often are 75 or older) and have experienced a change in their health since they initially took out a policy.

-Before making any changes to your life insurance policy, check with a top life settlement company to see if you would be able to qualify if you converted the policy.
-Seeing if you’re eligible for a life settlement is easy and free, and usually takes less than 5 minutes.
+Before making any changes to your life insurance policy, check with a to see if you would be able to qualify if you converted the policy.
+Seeing if you’re eligible for a life settlement is free and usually takes less than 5 minutes.

-You can get started by filling out our eligibility form to see if you qualify, or by chatting with one of our life settlement experts with our web chat tool.
+You can get started by filling out our eligibility form to see if you qualify or by chatting with one of our life settlement experts with our web chat tool.
 Or if you’d prefer to speak with someone by phone, give us a call at 866-910-4000.

-Before you pull the trigger on the sale of your policy, be sure to understand all your options.
-If you are on the healthier side, and you can afford your premiums for the foreseeable future, you may wish to hold onto the policy for the duration of the policy term or wait until you could receive a better life settlement payout.
+Before you finalize the sale of your policy, be sure you understand all of your options.
+If you are healthier and can afford your premiums for the foreseeable future, you may wish to hold onto the policy for the duration of the policy term or wait until you can receive a better life settlement payout.

-In addition to selling your life insurance policy, these are two additional options that you may want to consider.
+In addition to selling your life insurance policy, these are two additional options you may want to consider.

 If your policy has an accelerated death benefit rider, that could be a viable alternative to a settlement.

 Accelerated death benefit riders allow a policyholder to receive cash advances against the death benefit of their life insurance, so long as the conditions of the rider have been met (usually, this means that the insured has a life expectancy of 2 years or less).
 The early payment of some portion of the policy benefit can help policyholders who are terminally ill collect cash to pay for treatments and other expenses.
-These riders may also be called a living benefit rider or a terminal illness benefit rider.
+These riders may also be called “living benefit riders” or “terminal illness benefit riders.”

-Similar to an accelerated death benefit, a long-term care rider allows policyholders to access some of the death benefit while they are alive.
-In this case, the money is made accessible when a doctor determines that the policyholder requires long-term care.
+Like an accelerated death benefit, a long-term care rider allows policyholders to access some of the death benefit while alive.
+In this case, the money is made accessible when a doctor determines that the insured requires long-term care.
 The death benefit is then decreased each month in exchange for direct cash payments to the policyholder that are intended to pay for the cost of care.